dsanson/slides/talks/iad.md

 ## A few pretty obvious objections

-1. Over-generalization: in a quotation, the declared-about is displayed.
-But not all declared-abouts are displayed:
-    -   'That thing you said is true'.
+1. Induction from non-representative sample: in a quotation, the declared-about is displayed.
+But not all declared-abouts are displayed, for example, 'That thing you said is true'.
-    -   (But note that, plausibly, the Liar does "display" itself, albeit not by using quotation.)
+    -   But note that, plausibly, the Liar does both "display" itself and say something about itself.
+So Ibn ʿAdī's idea might still apply to it.

 2. Identity: some declared-abouts, like the Liar, are numerically identical to the declaratives that declare about them.
     -   In such cases, there *is* an act of declaring, gluing the words together into a truth-apt representation.
-    -   And the act of gluing words together to be displayed is not distinct from that declarative act.
-    -   What reason is there to think that, in this sort of case, the declared-about fails to be a declarative?
+    -   What reason is there to think that, in this sort of case, that glue is dissolved when that very declarative is also a declared-about?

 3. Implausible consequences, ineffability and self-defeat:
     a.
 On this view, 'Some saying is a declarative' is false, but that is